nick-cd/bci433/week11/lab10/README.md

         CALL       WHATDAY 'SELECT SOLUTION'

+        /*
-        /* One year later someone constructs a better performing DAYFUNCTS module */
+         * One year later someone constructs a better performing DAYFUNCTS
+         * module
+         */

         // compile DAYFUNCTS2 module.
-        // NOTE: DAYSRPG had no changes and thus does not need to be recompiled CRTRPGMOD  MODULE(DAYFUNCTS2) SRCFILE(LAB10) SRCMBR(DAYFUNCTS2)
+        // NOTE: DAYSRPG had no changes and thus we do not need to recompile it.
+        CRTRPGMOD  MODULE(DAYFUNCTS2) SRCFILE(LAB10) SRCMBR(DAYFUNCTS2)

         // ...